 Jim Kelly became an instant action star after appearing with Bruce Lee and John Saxon as the heroic trio of Enter the Dragon in 1973, and many of the films he headlined afterward were sold on the strength of his fighting skills; thus, in some territories, Tattoo was deceptively titled Black Belt Jones 2.
 Here, he has two pivotal battles with Bolo Yeung, whom he would have previously fought when they co-starred in Dragon until Saxon was given the higher profile in that film.
 Co-star Dorian Tan had such kicking agility he was nicknamed “Flash Legs Tan;” he previously acted for Tso-nam in The Hot, the Cool, and the Vicious, and would work for him again in The Invincible Kung Fu Legs and Challenge of Death.
 The action choreography was staged by Leung Siu-lung, who would also be groomed for Bruceploitation stardom as Bruce Liang; his brother Tony Leung Siu-hung, who recently choreographed stunts for two films about influential Wing Chun teacher Ip Man, appears here as well.
 Nami Misaki would later star with Bruce Li in Bruce and the Iron Finger, and make several unique and controversial erotic films for Japan’s Nikkatsu studio.
 While a sequel was contemplated, reportedly Kelly did not get along with Tan and Leung and declined to return; in later years, Kelly would say Tattoo gave him the best opportunity to show off his prowess.

-Left to right: Dorian Tan, Nami Misake, and Lee Tso-nam
+Left to right: Chan Sing, Nami Misake, and Lee Tso-nam